itlongtruong/vaytientietkiem/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.1.7 - 26.
+May 2022 =
+* Fix: Major overhaul of the way the plugin deals with options.
+This should fix a some bugs and provide improved security.
+To enhance security the "JavaScript callbacks" option was removed.
+If you need to write custom codes to manipulate the slider [follow this guide](https://smartslider.helpscoutdocs.com/article/2089-how-to-write-your-own-javascript-code) to learn how.
+* Fix: Improved check for valid values at layer content and name.
+* Fix: Aria-role attribute is renamed to role.
+* Fix: UIPress.co compatibility.
+* Fix: Grabbing cursor now properly displays when the slides are switching with mouse grabbing.
+* Fix: Fix for a Deprecated: preg_match(): Passing null to parameter #4 error in rare cases.
+* Fix: The CSS code that hides the Bullet thumbnail was strengthened to avoid 3rd party codes overriding it and messing up the layout.
+* Fix: The style tag for the Slide CSS will only be added to the HTML if it has any content.
+* Fix: The old default family, Montserrat is not used anymore at the backend so its call was removed.
+* Fix: Elementor has deprecated the controls_registered method so from 3.6.0 and above we use the new register method to include the Smart Slider widget to Elementor.
+* Fix: Compatibility fix for Divi on PHP 8.
+* Other: Translation related improvements, including unifying texts that do the same action on different places.
+* Other: Spanish translation is updated.
+Thanks, Rodrigo!

+= 3.5.1.4 - 28.
+Feburary 2022 =
+* Feature: Save Fonts Locally option to cache Google Fonts.
+* Fix: Updating from really old Smart Slider versions might caused a PHP notice to appear.
+* Fix: Smart Slider element doesn't work within Elementor Pro when WooCommerce is also installed on the website.
+* Fix: Weglot plugin's language switcher appeared in page builder created sliders.
+* Fix: Mobile Firefox slide swiping didn't worked well, as mobile Firefox won't allow to stop page scroll any longer.
+* Fix: Better error handling for cases when the WebP support is disabled on the server to avoid PHP errors.
+* Fix: Dynamic slides didn't accepted variables in color fields.
+* Fix: WordPress posts generator code optimization and Elementor compatibility.
+* Fix: n2-clear class added to the main div that contains the ss3-force-full-width and ss3-fullpage elements to make the Clear Before option work properly.
+* Fix: Smart Slider display fixed in Tatsu builder.
+* Fix: Compatibility fix for lower WordPress versions which use the classic widgets.
+* Deprecated: Slider's Inline JavaScript option.
+* Other: Spanish translation updated.
+Thanks, Rodrigo!
+* Other: Google font list updated with latest fonts
+* Other: Links updated in the Help Section to point to more appropriate help articles.

+= 3.5.1.3 - 18.
+January 2022 =
+* Feature: Pagination and Search options in the Dashboard.
+* Feature: The variable selector is now available at the column and row background colors.
+* Feature: We'll use pointer cursor at the thumbnails to indicate that they're clickable.
+* Feature: Perfmatter compatibility improvements.
+* Fix: Overflow hidden is added to vertical thumbnails to allow rounded borders.
+* Fix: Firefox changed the default background color of the select tag, which creates less contrast between the text and background.
+We changed it back to white.
+* Fix: The color picker allowed saving a 7 digit color code, which resulted a bad color.
+* Fix: Margin and padding values are now translatable in the Slide editor UI.
+* Fix: Optimize images option now works on full URLs.
+* Fix: The YouTube layer didn't always recognize the youtu.be URLs properly.
+* Fix: Static Overlay background options caused error when the only slide in the slider is a Static Overlay.
+* Fix: Smart Slider's custom widget area will now properly display the publishing instructions.
+* Fix: Background Blur could show up even if the fill mode was not set to Blur fit.
+* Other: Spanish translation updated.
+Thanks, Rodrigo!
+* Other: The es_ES.po and es_ES.mo renamed to es.po and es.mo respectively to support all Spanish languages.

+= 3.5.1.2 - 18.
+November 2021 =
+* Feature: The old background animations are allowed again when the fill mode is not fill, but anything else.
+* Feature: You can now customize the Loading animation delay time.
+* Fix: Image layer box shadow now shows up in the Slide Editor.
+* Fix: We fixed an error that happened because Elementor has deprecated the _content_template method we used to create our Elementor Widget.
+* Fix: Compatibility fixes with Perfmatters.
+* Fix: The old Smart Slider WordPress widget can be moved back to Elementor using the SMART_SLIDER_ELEMENTOR_WIDGET_ALLOWED constant.
+As a result the sliders won't be missing after the 3.4.1.7 update.
+* Fix: The slider resize didn't always get triggered on mobile when the device was rotated.
+* Fix: The When ended → Go to next slide option will no longer trigger the Scroll to slider behavior at the video layers.
+* Other: Dutch translation added.
+Thanks, Frank!
+* Other: Spanish translation updated.
+Thanks, Rodrigo!

+= 3.5.1.1 - 20.
+October 2021 =
+* Feature: Background blur option for the Blur fit fill mode.
+* Fix: Divi Builder plugin has strong codes so we use a special ss-p tag to display the texts.
+An issue was fixed related to these ss-p tags that made them display incorrectly.
+* Fix: Focus incorrectly stayed on the arrow after slide switching.
+* Fix: Arrows could get highlighted in Safari.
+* Other: Better handling of the translation files.
+* Other: French translation added.
+Thanks, Jean-Francois!

+= 3.5.1.0 - 5.
+October 2021 =
+* Fix: 100% wide image layer appeared wrong when it had a link on it.
+* Fix: Text Scale option could create different result in Preview and Editor in extreme cases.
+* Fix: Column calculation adjusted for better responsive accuracy.
+* Fix: When the Autoplay is enabled and only one slide is available, this one slide is duplicated to allow the autoplay to work.
+From now on the dynamic slides are skipped from this process.
+If there's a dynamic slide that displays a single slide only, that won't be duplicated for the autoplay.
+* Fix: Translate URL now works on the background image of the Content layer.
+* Fix: We adjusted the strength of the CSS codes affecting the Thumbnail control's images to avoid 3rd party codes hiding them.
+* Fix: A wrong path could be generated for the resized thumbnail image at the backend in rare cases.
+* Fix: Rank Math SEO integration adjusted to avoid possible JavaScript errors at custom post types.
+* Other: Spanish translation has been updated.
+Thanks, Rodrigo!

 = 3.5.0.11 - 13.
 September 2021 =
 * Feature: The "Block carousel" feature is now available for free users as well.